ChaHoHyun/Deep-Learning-Study/Introduction AI.md

   - What is limit?
 Humans should directly process and inform the data so that the machine can understand it more easily(**Feature Engineering**).
   - For Example : Linear/Logistic Regression, k-Nearest Neighbors, Decision trees & Random forests, Support Vector Machine(SVM), Neural networks and so on.
 3) DL(Deep Learning) : It's a kind of ML method.
 To classify and guess the results, we teach the machine to process inputs through layers
-  - For Example : CNN, RNN, RBM... + AlphaGo by DeepMind
+  - For Example : CNN, RNN, LSTM, RBM... + AlphaGo by DeepMind

 ### **3. Type Machine learning**